-Dr. Irna van der Molen (1969) is Scientific Director at the Reliefbase.
-Currently, she is policy advisor at the UT on knowledge transfer and valorization.
+Dr. Irna van der Molen (1969) is Scientific Director at the Reliefbase Foundation.
+She is also policy advisor at the University of Twente on knowledge transfer and valorization.
 She holds an MA degree in Public Administration, an MSc in Risk Management (Cum Laude), and a PhD in Water Resource management.

 These three areas reflect the desire to work with knowledge and expertise from different angles and perspectives.
 Through her connection with the University of Twente, she is perfectly able to see different perspectives, to open up opportunities that were not there before, and to generate enthusiasm among people working together on innovations that can improve the lives of those most in need.
 She has worked as researcher, as consultant, and is familiar with the context of international organizations.
 At the same time, she has also experienced the reality of living and working under basic conditions in low-income countries and conflict areas.